Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 <p align="right"><a href="#table-of-content">Top</a></p>

+### Configure cluster UUID

+This step is optional, but required to monitor your Filebeat instances as part of the stack monitoring.
+To obtain the Cluster UUID run the following in your browser:
+`https://elasticsearch1:9200/` (if you have already activated authentication you can use the elastic user here)

+Take over the UUID into the .env file:
+`ELASTICSEARCH_CLUSTER_UUID=XBmL4QynThmwg0X0YN-ONA`

+You may also configure the following parameters: `GATEWAY_NAME` & `GATEWAY_REGION` to make you Filebeat instances unique.

+![Monitoring-Overview][Monitoring-Overview]

+To activate these changes the Filebeat service must be restarted.

+<p align="right"><a href="#table-of-content">Top</a></p>

 ### Setup API-Manager

 Before a document is send to Elasticsearch, additional information for the processed API is requested by Logstash from the API-Manager through an API lookup.
 This lookup is handled by the API-Builder and performed against the configured API-Manager.